danielegrattarola/spektral/CONTRIBUTING.md

 ## Feature requests

-If you want to request a feature, [open an issue](https://github.com/danielegrattarola/spektral/issues) on GitHub and mark it as a feature request.
+If you want to request a feature, [open an issue](https://github.com/danielegrattarola/spektral/issues) or [a discussion](https://github.com/danielegrattarola/spektral/discussions) on GitHub and mark it as a feature request.

 1. Give a detailed description of the feature, including why it is important and why it fits in the scope of the project.
 Spektral is primarily a library for creating graph neural networks, so new features should gravitate around this subject.